WE MET BEFORE?

 she shuts down, rages or takes herself away.
 The Borderline's

-been poised for this to happen anyhow (due to losses in childhood),
+been poised for this to happen anyhow, due to significant losses

 the self-protective defenses begin, as neither partner wants to